 Inspired from the start by Paul Ricard, environmental protection is deeply rooted in the history of Pernod Ricard, which has made it a priority in its corporate social responsibility policy.
-This commitment resulted in the introduction of a sustainable development charter in 2006.
+This commitment resulted in the introduction of a sustainable development charter in 2006, updated in 2013 to become the Pernod Ricard Commitment to the Sustainable Development.

 A COMMITMENT ENCODED IN THE GROUP’S DNA